 - a) Sign Permit: No sign shall be erected, constructed, reconstructed, enlarged, redesigned, repaired, replaced, relocated or altered in any way without a Sign Permit issued by the Inspector of Buildings in conformance with the Zoning Bylaw, unless specifically exempted from this requirement as provided in Paragraph 5 herein. - b) Application: Application for a Sign Permit shall be made to the Inspector of Buildings on a specified form.
-The applicant shall provide the following information: - (1) the name, address, telephone number, and signature of the sign owner, sign maker/installer and property owner, developer or their designee - (2) the proposed location and position of the sign in relation to the site and building; - (3) a scaled drawing/sketch/rendering depicting the design, dimensions including all sign surface areas and sign heights as defined herein, construction materials, means of support, and sign colors. - (4) the proposed illumination plan including the type of lighting, fixture specifications, and dimensions of sign area to be illuminated; - (5) photographs showing existing building with signs to be maintained on the premises; - (6) a sketch showing the building sign frontage calculation; - (7) for any freestanding sign, a landscape design plan that illustrates the proposed landscape treatment including placement and type of all plant beds and plant matter and any accent lighting and supplementary landscape features such as walls, fencing and paving. - (8) such other pertinent information as the Inspector of Buildings may require to insure compliance with this Bylaw and other applicable Laws, all of which constitutes a complete application. - c) Fees: Fees for Sign Permits shall be paid in accordance with a schedule of fees set forth by the Inspector of Buildings as approved by the Board of Selectmen. - d) Disapproval The Inspector of Buildings shall determine if the sign application is complete and if the proposed sign complies with the Zoning Bylaw.
+The applicant shall provide the following information: - (1) the name, address, telephone number, and signature of the sign owner, sign maker/installer and property owner, developer or their designee - (2) the proposed location and position of the sign in relation to the site and building; - (3) a scaled drawing/sketch/rendering depicting the design, dimensions including all sign surface areas and sign heights as defined herein, construction materials, means of support, and sign colors. - (4) the proposed illumination plan including the type of lighting, fixture specifications, and dimensions of sign area to be illuminated; - (5) photographs showing existing building with signs to be maintained on the premises; - (6) a sketch showing the building sign frontage calculation; - (7) for any freestanding sign, a landscape design plan that illustrates the proposed landscape treatment including placement and type of all plant beds and plant matter and any accent lighting and supplementary landscape features such as walls, fencing and paving. - (8) such other pertinent information as the Inspector of Buildings may require to insure compliance with this Bylaw and other applicable Laws, all of which constitutes a complete application. - (9) for any freestanding sign and for any individual sign that has eight (8) square feet or more of sign surface area, a copy of a written communication from the Design Review Committee which confirms that that the business proprietor/sign fabricator/ developer/ property owner or their agent has met with the Design Review Committee to review the proposed sign design and provides recommendations on ways to improve the sign design.
+(Added November 19, 2007) - c) Fees: Fees for Sign Permits shall be paid in accordance with a schedule of fees set forth by the Inspector of Buildings as approved by the Board of Selectmen. - d) Disapproval The Inspector of Buildings shall determine if the sign application is complete and if the proposed sign complies with the Zoning Bylaw.
 Proposed signs that are specifically prohibited herein shall be grounds for the Inspector of Buildings to immediately disapprove an application for a Sign Permit.